badjab326/back-end-gaming/README.md

 # back-end-gaming

-This project was created using create-payload-app using the ts-blog template.
+This project was created using create-payload-app, and serves as the backend and admin panel for the BlackInGaming app found here: https://github.com/badjab326/black-in-gaming

 ## How to Use